whendricso/MultiGame/README.md

 ## I WANT MORE!
 ### Click this: https://gumroad.com/l/fSEKz
 More features, like Character systems, inventory, AI, combat and more.
-MultiGame Professional is the right choice for professionals to save time and get the product finished!
+MultiGame Professional is the right choice to fully realize your game!

 # Instructions
 ![alt text](https://preview.ibb.co/dxHNZb/Open_Multi_Game_Toolbar.png "Click Window MultiGame Rapid Dev Tool")